Inter Milan Hall of Fame: History and regulations

-Since the 2020 edition, the shortlist has been scrapped and the four winners are directly determined through voting from fans, the players from all of Inter’s teams, club employees, players inducted into previous editions of the Hall of Fame, and representatives from the main national and international newspapers.
+Starting from the 2020 edition, the shortlist has been eliminated, and the four winners are now directly chosen through voting by fans, players from all of Inter's teams, club employees, individuals previously inducted into the Hall of Fame, and representatives from major national and international newspapers.

-Also since the 2020 edition, branded as Timeless Edition to celebrate the tenth anniversary of the treble, retired Inter players of the 2009–10 season have started to be eligible – even if they had not been retired for at least three years.
+Also since the 2020 edition, branded as Timeless Edition to celebrate the tenth anniversary of the treble, former Inter players from the 2009–10 season have become eligible – irrespective of whether they have been retired for at least three years.